You may have heard that Dynamics GP is dead. It is not dead.

 What Is the User Pricing for Dynamics 365 Business Central?

-Dynamics 365 Business Central licenses normally would start at $70 USD/user/month ($89.60 CAD).
+Dynamics 365 Business Central licenses normally would start at $70 USD/user/month ($95 CAD).
 However, there is special pricing available for a limited time for Dynamics GP customers moving to Dynamics 365 in the Cloud.
+For more information, read our Dynamics 365 Business Central Licensing and Pricing Answers blog.

 What Is the Minimum Number of Users in Dynamics 365 Business Central?